eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 If you decide to incorporate the `Managed Subscribe` module into your digital twin provider, please consult the [documentation for the Managed Subscribe Sample](../../../samples/managed_subscribe/README.md), and the [code for the Managed Subscribe Sample provider](../../../samples/managed_subscribe/provider/src/) for guidance.

 ## Next Steps

-- Learn how to create an Ibeji Digital Twin Consumer in Tutorial: Create a Digital Twin Consumer